Written by Greg Ellifritz

 Young seized the felon’s arm twisted it toward his back.
 Beckman then drew a .38 Smith & Wesson from his jacket, reached across his body and shot Young five times.
 Bullets pierced his cheek, back and upper arm. “

 Young’s hands were shot up and cut so badly that he couldn’t draw his weapon.
-As his attacker went for a rifle in the cruiser, Young instructed a young police cadet rider to remove Young’s pistol from the holster and place it in his injured left hand (his dominant hand was too damaged to use) hand.
+As his attacker went for a rifle in the cruiser, Young instructed a young police cadet riding along with him to remove Young’s pistol from the holster and place it in his injured left hand (his dominant hand was too damaged to use).
 Young shot his attacker four times, killing him.

 Have you ever tried to work out a solution to this problem?
 It’s tough to do, even if you are armed.

 Many uneducated instructors will advise something like “Get distance, draw your gun and shoot.”
-That’s great in theory, but it doesn’t usually work in real life.
+That’s great in theory, but it often doesn’t work so well in real life.
 You can’t move away from him as fast as he can move towards you.
-And how quick will your concealed draw be as the attacker is both shooting and stabbing you?
+And how quick is your concealed draw while the attacker is both shooting and stabbing you?

-Getting distance usually isn’t going to work.
-You have to move in and control the weapons.
+Getting distance occasionally fails to work to your advantage.
+You may have to move in and control the attacker’s weapons to buy you time to draw your own.
 Have you ever trained to do something like that?
-Which weapon would you target?
+Which of your attacker’s weapons would you target?

 I think the best solution here is to move to the OUTSIDE of the gun arm and attempt to control the gun.
-Once the muzzle of his weapon is not pointed at your body, draw your own gun and make a few contact-distance shots (you’ve practiced that, right?).
+Once the muzzle of his weapon is not pointed at your body, draw your own gun and make a few contact-distance shots (you’ve practiced that, right?) or work a handgun disarm.
 Getting to the outside of the gun arm will limit his ability to do damage with the knife and gives you a few more seconds to act.

-If you are unarmed, I would advocate the same move, followed up by either a throat or eye attack.
-If you have some fighting skills, taking the attacker’s back and achieving a dominant position will provide you with some takedown options.
+If you are unarmed, I would advocate the same move, followed up by either a throat or eye attack (opens to Facebook video).
+If you have some fighting skills, taking the attacker’s back and achieving a dominant position will provide you with some takedown/choking options.
 If you take him to the ground, you must go down with him to keep control of the gun.
 Otherwise, the separation will give him the opportunity to shoot.

 Your homework assignment this week is to find a training partner and a simulated firearm and knife.
 Start slowly and work through a solution to this problem that will fit with your skill set and abilities.